uoe-agents/SaMI/README.md

 by [Xuehui Yu](https://github.com/yuxuehui), [Mhairi Dunion](https://github.com/mhairidunion), [Xin Li](https://github.com/loxs123), Stefano V. Albrecht

-**Challenge Problem**
+**Challenge Problem: **
 Meta-Reinforcement Learning (Meta-RL) agents can struggle to operate across tasks with varying environmental features that require different optimal skills (i.e., different modes of behaviors).
 An ideal RL algorithm should be able to learn a single policy to perform multiple tasks and generalise to new environments.

 https://github.com/user-attachments/assets/2d644ccb-851c-4053-bfc4-0923f5c26080

 SaMI is a plug-and-play module that can be integrated with any Meta-RL algorithm.
 In this repository, we provide implementations of two baselines: [CCM](https://cdn.aaai.org/ojs/16914/16914-13-20408-1-2-20210518.pdf) and [TESAC](https://arxiv.org/pdf/1910.10897).
-We have equipped these baselines with SaMI, resulting in SaSSM and SaTESAC.
+We have equipped these baselines with SaMI, resulting in SaCCM and SaTESAC.

 **TODO**